pytgcalls/old_docs/index.md

 > - Fixed Async Lock problems
 > - Now resume_stream and pause_stream return the result of operation with bool
 > - JS code cleaned

-> ## Update of 23/08/2021 - 0.7.2
-> - Added on_left (Called when your userbot left the group)
-> - Some bugs fix

-> ## Update of 20/08/2021 - 0.7.0
-> - PyTgCalls Re-Base
-> - Fully Async
-> - Removed internal server and replaced with stdin and stdout
-> - CustomAPI renewed to 2.1
-> - RawUpdate renewed with PyTgCalls Object Update
-> - Added custom exceptions
-> - .run() is now .start()
-> - Now the logs have all gone to Logging
-> - Added if the stream is deleted, the userbot will exit the voice call by printing an error in RawUpdate
-> - Windows Support
-> - macOS support
-> - Linux Arm64 support
-> - Bug Fix

-> ## Update of 10/08/2021 - 0.6.1
-> - Added self to handlers
-> - Some fix

-> ## Update of 10/08/2021 - 0.6.0
-> - Added multiple instance support
-> - Added possibility to call functions without waiting for NodeJS Core
-> - Added remote check version available
-> - CustomAPI 2.0
-> - Security Fix
-> - Code Cleaned

 # Audio Needed
 The following is the required audio type